SyncfusionExamples/how-to-show-the-filtericon-while-mouse-hover-in-wpf-datagrid/README.md

 # About the sample

-In SfDataGrid, you can set the filter icon visibility based on mouse positions by customize the GridHeaderCellControlRenderer and GridHeaderCellControl.
+By default, SfDataGrid does not provide the support set the filter icon visibility based on mouse positions, you can achieve this by customize the GridDataHeaderCellRenderer and GridHeaderCellControl.

 ```c#
 public class GridDataHeaderCellRendererExt : GridDataHeaderCellRenderer